Why Most Small Business Brands Look Cheap (And How to Fix It)

 Emotional Branding Is Becoming a Business Strategy

-community building
+building trust

-community
+building a community

 What Human-Centered Branding Looks Like in Practice